Laying it Down – 3D Printer Bed PrepBeau Kuhn

-Bed adhesion is one of many factors to consider when it comes to producing successful 3D prints.
+Bed adhesion or 3D printer bed prep is one of many factors to consider when it comes to producing successful 3D prints.
 The first few layers are usually the most crucial as it can set the tone for the rest of the print.
 MakeShaper has a few suggestions on how to prep your bed prior to printing, but before we dive deeper – the first thing to consider is the orientation of the print itself when printed.
 Using supports may be a headache to remove, but a large footprint on the print bed could make even the first few layers susceptible to warping or other problems on certain materials.

 MakeShaper usually recommends using glue on printers with a heated bed, depending on the filament material.
 To apply the glue, first start when the bed is cool to avoid the glue melting.
 A rule of thumb is you want to apply the patch of glue slightly bigger than the base of the printed part.
 We recommend using a water-based (PVA) standard glue stick.
 Our office favorite is the classic standard of Elmer’s water-based glue.
 Since not all materials have the same print characteristics, we recommend different methods for applying glue for different materials.